petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions.md

 ## JavaScript Client Extensions

-> Available for Liferay Experience Cloud and Liferay DXP 7.4+ (on-premises)
+{bdg-secondary}`Liferay Experience Cloud and Liferay DXP 7.4+ (on-premises)`

-You can use JavaScript client extensions to provide global JavaScript libraries and logic throughout your Liferay instance (or virtual instance).
-When you deploy a JavaScript client extension to your Liferay instance and configure a page to use it, the JavaScript contained in it automatically runs each time you visit the page (in the page's header or footer).
-This allows you to add special functionality to your pages without the use of an OSGi module or theme.
+JavaScript client extensions provide global JavaScript libraries and logic throughout your Liferay instance.
+When you deploy a JavaScript client extension and configure a page to use it, its JavaScript automatically runs each time you visit the page (in the page's header or footer).
+This allows you to add functionality to pages without deploying an OSGi module or theme.

-Use this `type` value in your `client-extension.yaml` file to specify a JavaScript client extension:
+Specify a JavaScript client extension in your `client-extension.yaml` file:

 ```yaml
 type: globalJS
 ```

-See [Using a JavaScript Client Extension](./front-end-client-extensions/tutorials/using-a-javascript-client-extension.md) to get started working with this type.
+See [Using a JavaScript Client Extension](./front-end-client-extensions/tutorials/using-a-javascript-client-extension.md) to get started.

 ## CSS Client Extensions

-> Available for Liferay Experience Cloud and Liferay DXP 7.4+ (on-premises)
+{bdg-secondary}`Liferay Experience Cloud and Liferay DXP 7.4+ (on-premises)`

-CSS client extensions are a way to introduce new CSS styling to your pages.
-When you deploy a CSS client extension to your Liferay instance and configure a page to use it, the CSS contained in it adds to the styling present on the page, including theme and style book settings.
+CSS client extensions introduce new CSS styling to pages.
+When you deploy a CSS client extension and configure a page to use it, its CSS adds to the page's existing styling, including theme and style book settings.

-Use this `type` value in your `client-extension.yaml` file to specify a CSS client extension:
+Specify a CSS client extension in your `client-extension.yaml` file :

 ```yaml
 type: globalCSS
 ```

-See [Using a CSS Client Extension](./front-end-client-extensions/tutorials/using--css-client-extension.md) to get started working with this type.
+See [Using a CSS Client Extension](./front-end-client-extensions/tutorials/using--css-client-extension.md) to get started.

 ## Theme JavaScript Client Extensions

-> Available for Liferay Experience Cloud and Liferay DXP 7.4+ (on-premises)
+{bdg-secondary}`Liferay Experience Cloud and Liferay DXP 7.4+ (on-premises)`

-Similarly to [JavaScript client extensions](#javascript-client-extensions), you can also add JavaScript libraries and logic to replace the ones provided by your site's [theme](../../site-building/site-appearance/themes/introduction-to-themes.md).
-This replaces the JavaScript normally used in the theme.
+As with [JavaScript client extensions](#javascript-client-extensions), you can add JavaScript libraries and logic to replace the ones provided by your site's [theme](../../site-building/site-appearance/themes/introduction-to-themes.md).

-Use this `type` value in your `client-extension.yaml` file to specify a theme CSS client extension:
+Specify a Theme CSS client extension in your `client-extension.yaml` file:

 ```yaml
 type: themeJS